nathan-pham/learn-react/(8) redux/README.md

 ```
 reducers should be predictable; don't generate or fetch data from a reducer
 avoid mutating state & avoid side effects

+## The Store
+store: holds application state data & state updates
+only one store